-The change in service gross margins year over year was primarily impacted by an increase in services revenue, improved productivity, and continued spending in our service infrastructure to support our customers.
+The improvement in service gross margins year over year was primarily impacted by an increase in services revenues, improved productivity, partially offset by continued spending in our service infrastructure to support our customers.

 This spending included additional professional support engineers, increased support center activities, and global service partnership programs.
 Service gross margins will typically be impacted by factors such as timing of technical support service initiations and renewals and additional investments in our customer support infrastructure.
 In the remainder of fiscal 2008, we expect service margins to experience some variability over time as we continue to build out our service capability and capacity to support our growing customer base and new products.

 Sales and Marketing Sales and marketing expenses consist primarily of salaries, commissions, advertising and promotional expenses, stock-based compensation expense, and certain customer service and support costs.
-Sales and marketing expenses increased 25.1% to \$244.6 million for the first quarter of fiscal 2008, from \$195.5 million for the same period a year ago.
-These expenses as a percentage of revenue increased to 35.4% for the first quarter of fiscal 2008 from 31.4% for the same period in the prior year due to our lower revenue growth in the first quarter of fiscal 2008.
+Sales and marketing expenses increased 25.0% to \$255.4 million for the three-month period ended October 26,

+2007, from \$204.3 million for the same period ended October 27, 2006.
+These expenses as a percentage of revenue increased to 32.2% for the three-month period ended October 26, 2007, from 31.4% for the three-month period ended October 27, 2006.
+Sales and marketing expenses increased 25.1% to \$500.0 million for the six-month period ended October 26, 2007, from \$399.8 million for the same period a year ago.
+These expenses were 33.7% and 31.4% of total revenues for the six-month periods ended October 26, 2007, and October 27, 2006, respectively.
 The increase in absolute dollars was attributed to increased commission expenses resulting from increased revenues, higher performance-based payroll expenses due to higher headcount, higher partner program expenses, and the continued worldwide investment in our sales and global service organizations associated with selling complete enterprise solutions.

-Stock-based compensation expense included in sales and marketing expenses for the first quarters of fiscal 2008 and 2007 was \$17.5 million and \$18.7 million, respectively.
-Amortization of trademarks/tradenames and customer contracts/relationships included in sales and marketing expenses was \$1.0 million and \$0.6 million for the first quarters of fiscal 2008 and 2007, respectively.
-Based on identified intangibles related to our acquisitions recorded at July 27, 2007, estimated future amortization such as trademarks, and customer relationships included in sales and marketing expenses will be \$2.9 million for the remainder of fiscal 2008, \$3.8 million for fiscal 2009, \$3.6 million for fiscal 2010, \$2.7 million for fiscal 2011, \$1.6 million for fiscal 2012, and \$0.9 million thereafter.
+Stock compensation expense included in sales and marketing expenses for the three- and six-month periods ended October 26, 2007, was \$17.1 million and \$34.6 million, respectively, compared to stock compensation expense of \$18.7 million and \$37.4 million for the three- and six-month periods ended October 27, 2006, respectively.
+Amortization of trademarks/trade names and customer contracts/relationships included in sales and marketing expenses was \$1.0 million and \$0.6 million for the three-month periods ended October 26, 2007, and October 27, 2006, respectively and was \$1.9 million and \$1.2 million for the six-month periods ended October 26, 2007, and October 27, 2006, respectively.
+Based on identified intangibles related to our acquisitions recorded at October 26, 2007, estimated future amortization such as trademarks, and customer relationships included in sales and marketing expenses will be \$1.9 million for the remainder of fiscal 2008, \$3.8 million for fiscal 2009, \$3.6 million for fiscal 2011, \$1.6 million for fiscal 2012, and \$0.9 million thereafter.